What to expect from counselling at The Mix

 Most counsellors will begin by introducing themselves, establishing some boundaries for the sessions and telling you a little bit about the way that they work.
 Then, they may ask you to talk about why you’re there and what you’d like to work on with them.

-You don’t have to know why straight away and it’s ok if you’re not sure yet – your counsellor will help you work that out.
+You don’t have to know the answers straight away and it’s ok if you’re not sure yet – your counsellor will help you work that out.

 You should feel free to ask your counsellor anything you want to know about how things will work in each session and what is expected of you.